matheus-pereira/elric/website/versioned_docs/version-25.x/JestObjectAPI.md

 });
 ```

-### `jest.spyOn(object, methodName, accessType?)`
+### `elric.spyOn(object, methodName, accessType?)`

-Since Jest 22.1.0+, the `jest.spyOn` method takes an optional third argument of `accessType` that can be either `'get'` or `'set'`, which proves to be useful when you want to spy on a getter or a setter, respectively.
+Since elric 22.1.0+, the `elric.spyOn` method takes an optional third argument of `accessType` that can be either `'get'` or `'set'`, which proves to be useful when you want to spy on a getter or a setter, respectively.

 Example: